snarlferb/u/README.md

   final renderer to interpret them more or less liberally.

   Automatic Hinting is a project that aims at the development of an automatic hinting module that would include both a feature-detection and alignment control pass.
-Unlike common practice in the industry, we're aiming at real-time performance; we also do not want to rely on font-provided and format-specific hints that may already be present in the font files.
-  This means that we must select algorithms that are both fast and accurate in all phases of development.
+Its targetted for real-time performance; Its also intended to not rely on font-provided and format-specific hints that may already be present in the font files.
+This means that it must use algorithms that are both fast and accurate at all phases.

   Anti-aliasing is a technique used to smooth the edges of graphical elements, reducing jaggedness or aliasing artifacts caused by the discrete nature of digital displays.
 It works by blending